near/near-api-js/README.md

 ## Development

-You can run continues build with next command:
+You can run continuos build with next command:
 ```
 yarn build -- -w
 ```